 Early Childhood Education and Assistance Program

 YWCA Spokane’s ECEAP Program is offering in-person learning within all five of our classrooms, spread across three different locations.
 We have two ECEAP classrooms in downtown Spokane, one in Medical Lake, and two in West Plains (Airway Heights).
 ECEAP, the Early Childhood Education and Assistance Program is Washington’s FREE comprehensive preschool program serving high need 3 and 4 year old children and families at or below 110% of the Federal Poverty Level (for a family of 4 this is no more than $28,325 annually).

 Currently, our five ECEAP classrooms all follow a school day model with in-person learning from 8:30 am to 3:00 pm.
 Health and safety procedures have been implemented since the beginning of the pandemic, and will continue to be adjusted, as needed, to keep us all safe.
 Children and families enrolled in YWCA Spokane’s ECEAP program will engage in detailed conversation with staff members about health and safety policies and procedures at the time of their enrollment and throughout the time of their engagement with our ECEAP program.

-To apply for YWCA Spokane’s ECEAP program, please complete our ECEAP APPLICATION form and return it via email to the ECEAP location you would like to apply for.
+To apply for YWCA Spokane’s ECEAP program, please complete our ECEAP APPLICATION form and return it following the directions in the application.